PurwadhikaDev/PandasGroup_JC_DS_12_FinalProject/README.md

 ## Acknowledgements

+Data ini ditulis dan disusun oleh Nuno Antonio, Ana Almeida, and Luis Nunes  Data in Brief, Volume 22, February 2019.

+Data source location : Both hotels are located in Portugal: H1 at the resort region of Algarve and H2 at the city of Lisbon

 The data is originally from the article https://www.sciencedirect.com/science/article/pii/S2352340918315191#bib5 Hotel Booking Demand Datasets, written by Nuno Antonio, Ana Almeida, and Luis Nunes for Data in Brief, Volume 22, February 2019.

 Data source location : Both hotels are located in Portugal: H1 at the resort region of Algarve and H2 at the city of Lisbon